deeptronos/RustWebDevelopment/README.md

 ##### Cole Nemec 2024.

-> This is repository for my work in Bart Massey's CS410P taught in Spring '24 at PSU.
+This is repository for my work in Bart Massey's CS410P taught in Spring '24 at PSU.

 # Run the Code

+## Servers:

 **Required:** Ensure a file located at `db/password.txt` exists from the root directory.
 Write your choice of a database password in this file.
+In addition, ensure a `.env` file exists to define the variables `BAD_WORDS_API_KEY`, `PASETO_KEY`, and `PORT`.

 ---